CRImier/PomodoroD/README.md

 # PomodoroD
 Pomodoro daemon with JSON-RPC API and sound notifications.
-Took inspiration from Tomighty.
+Took inspiration (and some sound files) from Tomighty.

 Features: